BuzzReferrals/TangoCard_DotNet_SDK/TangoCard_API.md

 <a name="response_body"></a>
 ### Response Body ###

 All responses are a JSON-encoded object with the format of:

 <ul>
 <li>"responseType":STRING</li>
 <li>"response":OBJECT</li>
 </ul>

+The value of responseType will influence the format of the object in response.
+For "SUCCESS" cases the object will have properties as outlined in the "Outputs" section for the method.
+For the other cases the format is as follows:

 <a name="tango_card_service_api_endpoints"></a>
 ## Tango Card Service API Endpoints ##